zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

         ![](./images/harvest-landing-step-3-1.png " ")

 12. Click **Create Job**.
 A message is briefly displayed about the job execution starting.
 The **Jobs** tab is displayed and the job is displayed in the list of jobs.
-If you have left the **Jobs** tab open from the previous step, you need to refresh your browser to display the new submitted job.
+If you have left the **Jobs** tab open from the previous step, you need to refresh your browser to display the new **`Harvest_Data_Lake_Landing`** submitted job.
 If the harvest is successful, the harvest job **Last run status** column displays **Succeeded**.
 To display the job details, click the job name link in the **Name** column.

     ![](./images/landing-harvest-completed.png " ")

-    >**Note:** If the **Jobs** tab was already displayed from the previous harvesting job, refresh your browser to display the **`Harvest_Data_Lake_Landing`** job.

 13. The harvest job name tab is displayed.
 On the **Jobs** tab, you can track the status of your job and view the job details.
 The **Logical data entities harvested** field shows **11** as the number of logical entities that were harvested using the filename pattern that you assigned to this Object Storage asset.
 This number represents the number of sub-folders under the **`moviestream_landing`** root bucket.
 There are **57** corresponding files under the sub-folders under the root bucket.
 You can drill-down on the **Log Messages** icon to display the job log.
+Close this tab.

     ![](./images/landing-job-details.png " ")